confio/tgrade-contracts/contracts/tg4-stake/README.md

   and can claim them back to his wallet after `unbonding_period`

-`Claim{}` -  used to claim your native tokens that you previously "unbonded" after the contract-defined waiting period (eg. 1 week)
+`Claim{}` -  used to claim your native tokens that you previously "unbonded" after the contract-defined waiting period (e.g. 1 week)

 And the corresponding queries: